-Christmas is coming.
-This is a fun and exciting season.
-As much as I enjoy the Christmas music, decorations, fun and festivities; there is another holiday I want to talk about first.
-I don’t want to short change Thanksgiving in this season.
+I also don’t want to short change Thanksgiving.
 It’s easy for Thanksgiving to be little more than a day to be with family or friends and eat too much.
-Thanksgiving not only as a holiday but as a lifestyle is far more important.
+Thanksgiving as a lifestyle is far more important.

-Our thankfulness leads us to gratitude.
+Hopefully our thankfulness leads us to gratitude.
 We can be thankful for something and keep it to ourselves.
-Gratitude is taking action to express our thankfulness.
+Gratitude is takes action to express thankfulness.
 Listing things we appreciate is a good first step.

-As you develop thankfulness and gratitude you are also preparing your heart for Christmas, to focus on Jesus and the Christmas season with thankfulness and a proper perspective.
+As you develop thankfulness and gratitude you are preparing your heart for Christmas.
+Preparing to focus on Jesus.
+Enter the Christmas season with thankfulness and a proper perspective.

-How do you develop thankfulness in your family?
+Have you worked to develop thankfulness in you or your family?